microsoft/sarif-sdk/docs/ValidationRules.md

 ---

-## Rule `GitHub1006.ProvideCheckoutPath`
+## Rule `GH1006.ProvideCheckoutPath`

 ### Description

-The GitHub Advanced Security code scanning will reject a SARIF file that expresses result locations as absolute 'file' scheme URIs unless it can determine the URI of the repository root (which GitHub refers to as the "checkout path").
+GitHub Advanced Security code scanning will reject a SARIF file that expresses result locations as absolute 'file' scheme URIs unless it can determine the URI of the repository root (which GitHub refers to as the "checkout path").
 There are three ways to address this issue.

 1. Recommended: Express all result locations as relative URI references with respect to the checkout path.